Workforce Development Fund

 There are different ways you could access funds depending on your location.

 - If you’re a large national organisation (with over 1,000 workers and operate in two or more Skills for Care areas), you can apply for a grant from Skills for Care.
 Applications open annually, usually around February time.
 If you are awarded a funding allocation, you will claim your funding directly from Skills for Care.
+Grants for 2016-17 have now been awarded and you can download a list of the successful organisations.

 How the fund has benefited others